-“Arthur has to be the funkiest white boy I ever met,” Lola Love, a former performer with the James Brown Revue, declares in Wild Combination, a new documentary film devoted to the life and work of musician Arthur Russell.
-“Funky” is not a word you generally associate with an avant-garde cello player who was the musical director of the fabled New York experimental art space The Kitchen during the 1970s, but conventional frameworks have never been very effective at describing the sui generis Russell.
+“Arthur has to be the funkiest white boy I ever met,” declares Lola Love, a former performer with the James Brown Revue, in Wild Combination, a new documentary devoted to the life and work of Arthur Russell.
+“Funky” is not a word you’d expect to associate with an avant-garde cello player who was the musical director of New York experimental art space The Kitchen during the 1970s, but conventional frameworks have never been very effective at describing the sui generis Russell.

-While the music world has had more than its fair share of Renaissance men working across multiple genres, Russell was unique in the sense that each of his activities informed the others and he had an immediately distinct aural signature.
-The sustained, subtly shifting harmonic clusters of his art music would migrate to his disco records, while disco’s rhythmic loops and percussion patterns would ground his ethereal solo cello-and-voice records.
-Russell treated all music as pure sound – he was as fascinated by Abba’s bubblegum melodies as he was by Philip Glass’ highbrow minimalism – and this approach gave all of his records a deeply sensual quality whether they were aimed at the academy or the dance floor.
+While the music world has had more than its fair share of renaissance men working across multiple genres, Russell was unique in the sense that each of his activities informed the others and he had an immediately distinct aural signature.
+The sustained, subtly shifting harmonic clusters of his art music would migrate to his disco records, while disco’s rhythmic loops and percussion patterns would ground his ethereal cello-and-voice records.
+Russell treated all music as pure sound – he was as fascinated by Abba’s bubblegum melodies as he was by Philip Glass’ highbrow minimalism – and this approach gave all of his records a deeply sensual quality, whether they were aimed at the academy or the dance floor.

 ‘Pop Your Funk’, on the other hand, is perhaps where Russell comes closest to a rapprochement between his many worlds.
 The dark, grooving track is created largely from cello and a brushed gong (it could almost be a Frankie Knuckles remix of Harry Partch) with occasional bursts of organ and a vocal straight off of a Steve Poindexter acid house record (but several years too early).
 The third Loose Joints track to have been released, ‘Tell You Today’ was similar to ‘Is It All Over My Face?’ in its playfulness (no one made longing sound as sweet as Russell), but its rousing horn charts and Latin percussion made it closer in feel to Konk.

 Russell’s greatest dance floor achievement, however, is probably Dinosaur L’s ‘Go Bang! #5’, released on the label he founded with Will Socolov, Sleeping Bag.
 ‘Go Bang!’ originally appeared on the 1981 album 24-24 Music as ‘#5 (Go Bang)’, and existed in some bizarre nether region between Herbie Hancock, The Love Of Life Orchestra and DC LaRue.
-The track was remixed by François Kevorkian, who, while restraining the hyper and sibilant drumming into a manageable shape for the dance floor, made it even weirder by stretching the space and focusing on the Phantom of the Opera keyboards.
+The track was remixed by François Kevorkian, who, while restraining the hyper and sibilant drumming into a manageable shape for the dancefloor, made it even weirder by stretching the space and focusing on the Phantom of the Opera keyboards.

 Where most dance music producers are focused almost exclusively on the rhythm, Russell was more concerned with texture.
-His records are dubby drifts through a space that can shift from rain forest to desert to amber waves of grain to the Seven Seas at the drop of a hat.
+His records are dubby drifts through a space that can shift from rainforest to desert to the Seven Seas at the drop of a hat.
 World of Echo and Another Thought, both collections of his (largely) solo, stark and spare cello music, may not be immediately recognizable as dance music, but both records have a gorgeous pulse and shimmer that made tracks like ‘Treehouse’, ‘In the Light of the Miracle’ and ‘This Is How We Walk on the Moon’ regulars in post-acid house ambient sets.